the51craw/UwpControlsLibrary/UwpControlsLibrary/ReadMe.txt

 MouseButton 1 and 2 are used in some controls, and any third in some.
 MouseWheel is used in all controls that can be manipulated by dragging, as well as Rotator controls.

+VERY IMPORTANT:
+I have developed UwpControlsLibrary as needed when developing other applications, and might make changes in the future that breaks old applications.
+Therefore, not only keep the version of UwpControlsLibrary.dll in your project, but also keep a copy of the entire UwpControlsLibrary.dll in your development folder.
+Not all versions might available in github, so spare yourself some future problems.